NisharArjyal/NisharArjyal.github.io/config.md

 # RSS (the website_{title, descr, url} must be defined to get RSS)
 generate_rss = true
 website_title = "Nishar Arjyal's Blog"
-website_descr = "This is where I explain all things Science and Engineering." website_url   = "https://NisharArjyal.github.io/"
+website_descr = "This is where I explain things that I am interested in." website_url   = "https://NisharArjyal.github.io/"
 +++